mattcone/markdown-guide/api/v1/index.md

 Here's a list of all the changes we've made to the Markdown Guide API.

 ```
+2017-11-04
+- Added section about escaping tick marks in code

 2017-10-24
 - Released API v1
 - Published docs